APIOps/community-resources/community.md

 * each organizer has 1 vote, but we aim for consensus rather than voting.
 * changes community guide lines
-* decides how Youtube revenue is used.
+* decides how community's funds are used.
+Local groups control local funds.
 See [Community funding and partner packages](#communityfunding)
 * forum for solving disputes and issues which can not be solved locally

 <a name="guidelines"/>